robodhhb/Smart-Modelrailway-Cam/10_SMRC_Application/readme.txt

 --------------------------------------------
 Prerequisite: Raspberry Pi 4B with:
    - Pi OS (Legacy) Buster and Python 3.7
       !!!
-Do not use Pi OS Bullseye !!!
+Do not use Pi OS Bullseye or Bookworm!!!
    - Raspberry Pi Camera V2
    - Coral USB Accelerator (Edge TPU)